surnamej/surnamej-intern-repo/issues/Milestone-5-react-fundamentals/react_fundamentals.md

     - **Rapid Prototyping:**
     With pre-built classes, I can quickly prototype and iterate on designs, speeding up development.
     - **Consistent Design:**
-    Using standardised classes helps maintain a consistent look and feel across my project.
+    Using standardized classes helps maintain a consistent look and feel across my project.
     - **Responsive Design Made Easy:**
     Tailwind includes responsive utilities that simplify adapting my UI for different screen sizes.
-    - **Customisability:**
+    - **Customizability:**
     The configuration file in Tailwind allows me to easily customize themes, colors, spacing, and more to fit my design needs.
-    - **Optimised Production Builds:**
+    - **Optimized Production Builds:**
-    In my onboarding, I've found that ensuring an optimised production CSS bundle is crucial.
+    In my onboarding, I've found that ensuring an optimized production CSS bundle is crucial.
 [PurgeCSS](https://purgecss.com/) (or Tailwind's built-in purge functionality) is to remove unused styles.
 PostCSS allows me to use JavaScript plugins to transform my CSS.

   - What are some potential pitfalls?
     - **Learning Curve:**